Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 Another tip is to use one of the many available "Diff Checkers" online.
 Copy your code on one side and copy-paste the docker-compose examples from this guide or my Github repo on the other side.
 The differences between the two will be highlighted for you.

-Docker Compose Traefik v2 Stack - Final Thoughts
+Docker Compose Traefik v3 Stack - Final Thoughts

-This Traefik reverse proxy Docker guide is an addon guide to my Docker media server guide and is an upgraded version of the guide previously published for Ubuntu 20.04.
+This Traefik reverse proxy Docker guide is an addon guide to my Docker media server guide and is an upgraded version of the guide previously published in 2024, 2022, 2020, and 2018.
 As you can see it turned out to be a lengthy one.
-But it provides a one-stop solution for implementing Traefik 2 reverse proxy for Docker services.
+But it provides a one-stop solution for implementing Traefik 3 reverse proxy for Docker services.

 As mentioned before, one of the main advantages of a reverse proxy is the ability to expose the app to the internet without exposing its ports.
 If you have successfully implemented reverse proxy for docker then at this point I strongly recommend disabling port forwards on your router (except 80 and 443 that Traefik needs).
 You would still be able to access your apps using IP-ADDRESS:port from your home network.